 It is assumed only for purposes of these estimates that the DOE would not accept this waste prior to completing the transfer of spent fuel.
-Therefore, until such time as the DOE is ready to accept GTCC waste, it is assumed that this material would remain in storage at the River Bend site.
+Therefore, until such time as the DOE is ready to accept GTCC waste, it is assumed that this material would remain in storage at the Waterford 3 site (for the DECON alternative).
+In the SAFSTOR scenario, the GTCC material is shipped directly to a DOE facility as it is generated since the fuel has been removed from the site prior to the start of decommissioning.
 It is acknowledged, however, that the plant owners will seek the most expeditious means of removing GTCC from the site when DOE commences performance.